kyma-project/kyma/docs/03-tutorials/00-security/sec-01-tls-certificates-security.md

 - Generate a `kubeconfig` file for the Kubernetes cluster that hosts the Kyma instance.

 ## Steps
+>**NOTE:** You can use this procedure to update your certificate after manual rotation.

 1. Export your domain, new certificate, and key as the environment variables.